 From Biofluids to Bionic

-PH2311 is a semester module in language at which is offered irregularly.
+PH2311 is a semester module in German or English language at Master’s level which is offered irregular.

 This Module is included in the following catalogues within the study programs in physics.